JonathanBuchner/plan/christmas2023/index.md

 ![Alt text](image-3.png)
 Link: [LEARN LOCKPICKING BUNDLE](https://covertinstruments.com/collections/training-gear/products/learn-lockpicking-bundle)

 I have watched over 50 videos by the lock picking lawyer on youtube and lock picking turns out to be a 'fun sport', and something that can be done as someone watches TV or another activity.
 This is a basic starter set as it contains the genesis set (basic pick tools) and a CI practice lock (the practice lock is actually six different locks that get more difficult).
-I want it mostly as mindless activity to have around the house as others have found lock picking to be rather intriguing and relaxing.
+Others have found lock picking to be rather intriguing and relaxing puzzle solving activity.

 If it's available, the FNG for under 10 dollars would be a a replacement, but it doesn't actually teach you lock picking as the lock is an example of how locks work, not actual 'practice lock.'
 I think I also could get by with just the genesis set and no practice lock.